-The Volume Set(s) associated with the Raid Set will not be visible and the failed or removed disk will be shown as "Missing".
-At the same time, the subsystem will not detect the Volume Set(s); hence the volume(s) is/are not accessible.
+The Volume Set will not be visible and the failed or removed disk will be shown as "Missing".
+At the same time, the Host system will not detect the Volume Set, hence the volumes are not accessible.

-When can the "Activate Incomplete Raid Set" function be used?
+When can the "Activate Incomplete RAID Set" function be used?

-In order to access the Volume Set(s) and corresponding data, use the ActivateIncomplete RAID Set function to active the Raid Set.
+In order to access the Volume Set and corresponding data, use the Activate Incomplete RAID Set function to active the Raid Set.
 After selecting this function, the Raid State will change to "Degraded" state.